elastic/elasticsearch-net/readme.md

 ### Falling back to Elasticsearch.Net

-NEST also includes and exposes the low-level [Elasticsearch.Net](https://github.com/elasticsearch/elasticsearch-net/tree/master/src/Elasticsearch.Net) client that you can fall back to incase anything is missing:
+NEST also includes and exposes the low-level [Elasticsearch.Net](https://github.com/elasticsearch/elasticsearch-net/tree/master/src/Elasticsearch.Net) client that you can fall back to in case anything is missing:

 ```csharp
 //.LowLevel is of type IElasticLowLevelClient